makerdao/mips/MIP41/MIP41c5-Subproposals/MIP41c5-SP9.md

 ## Motivation

 See the [sister subproposal ](https://forum.makerdao.com/t/mip40c3-spxx-modify-strategic-happiness-core-unit-budget-sh-001/16438) to remove the budget from this Core Unit.
-These services are an unneccesarily high cost in a bear market and can more nimbly and cheaply be carried out without a Core Unit structure.
-Severance is included in the budget offboarding sub proposal for both contributors.
+These services are an unnecessarily high cost in a bear market and can more nimbly and cheaply be carried out without a Core Unit structure.
+Severance is included in the budget offboarding subproposal for both contributors.

 ## Core Unit ID